zjx-forever/MARCOVul/README.md

 Data files include two zip files: ``dataset.zip`` and ``AllData.zip``.
 Where ``AllData.zip`` includes everything in ``dataset.zip``.

+Zhang, J. (2025).
+The optimized data of MARCOVul [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.17529638

+This dataset is a higher-quality version regenerated in our follow-up research after refining the generation rules of DiverseVul-Derived, primarily by improving the criteria for identifying identical functions.

 ##### dataset.zip

 ``dataset.zip`` includes only raw data and derived data, excluding intermediate data and model data.